Blues for Allah

+Blues for Allah is the eighth studio album (twelfth album overall) by the Grateful Dead.
+It was released on September 1, 1975, and was the band's third album released through their own Grateful Dead Records label.
+The album was recorded between February and May 1975 during an extended hiatus from touring.
+Recorded at rhythm guitarist and vocalist Bob Weir's home studio, the music on Blues for Allah further showcases the jazz fusion influence shown on the band's previous two records while also having a more experimental sound influenced by Middle Eastern scales and musical styles, which is also reflected in the album's lyrical content.

+Upon release, Blues for Allah became the band's highest-charting album up to that point, peaking at number 12 in the US during a thirteen-week chart run and becoming their third straight top 20 album.
+Two singles were released to promote the album—"The Music Never Stopped" and "Franklin's Tower"—with the former cracking the Billboard Hot 100.
+The album initially received mixed reviews, but has retrospectively been praised for its melding of new styles and increased emphasis on jamming and improvisation in comparison with the band's other studio efforts.

 Recording

 Blues for Allah was recorded after the Dead began a band hiatus in October 1974.
 Conscious of needing a new album release for their independent label, the band initiated the project in January 1975.
 In contrast to the commercial studios employed for their previous studio albums, the band used the studio that rhythm guitarist Bob Weir had built at his new home in Mill Valley, California.
 Rather than their usual approach of recording studio versions of songs that had matured on stage, the tracks were developed in the studio setting.
 According to manager Rock Scully, this was in part an attempt by lead guitarist Jerry Garcia to ensure more involvement in the writing process from other band members.
 In creating material from scratch, the band were able to progress beyond the previous genres in which they had played.
 Garcia explained "We're working on creating styles, rather than just being eclectic or synthesizing other styles.
 Thus, it's a little bit more difficult, and considerably more experimental."
-The main riff of "Franklin's Tower" was partly inspired by the chorus of Lou Reed's 1973 hit "Walk on the Wild Side."